FlagOpen/FlagEmbedding/README.md

 Besides, we add instruction to the query for retrieval task in the training.
 For English, the instruction is `Represent this sentence for searching relevant passages: `;
 For Chinese, the instruction is `为这个句子生成表示以用于检索相关文章：`.
-In the evaluation, the instruction should be added for sentence to passages retrieval task, not be added for other tasks.
+In the evaluation, the instruction should be added for queries in retrieval task, not be added for other tasks.
+Noted that the instruction is not needed for passages.

 The finetune script is accessible in this repository: [FlagEmbedding](https://github.com/FlagOpen/FlagEmbedding/blob/master/FlagEmbedding/baai_general_embedding/README.md).
 You can easily finetune your model with it.